Recipe for Roasted Butternut Squash

 I added red onion, garlic and a squeeze of tomato puree (paste in the US) along with flat leaf parsley.

-I used Merchant Gourmet Spanish-style grains and rice but you can, of course, use your favourite brand that is similar.
+I used Merchant Gourmet Spanish-style grains and rice but you can use your favourite brand that is similar.

-Using a small sharp knife, carefully remove the stalk part of the butternut - don't cut the whole end off, just the stalk as it's really hard and you will never be able to slice through it.
+Using a small sharp knife, carefully remove the stalk part of the butternut - don't cut the whole end off, just the stalk as it's tough and you will never be able to slice through it.

 Halve the butternut and scoop out some flesh from the neck of the butternut squash (discard the seeds), ensuring you leave a shell about 2cm thick.